New Mexico

 Currently, federal and state early learning programs reach thousands of young children and their families in New Mexico.
 But too many working families in New Mexico are missing out.
 As a direct result of child care issues, the New Mexico economy loses millions of dollars each year in the form of lost earnings, productivity, and revenue.

-There are 146k children ages 5 and under in New Mexico
+There are 140k children ages 5 and under in New Mexico – 60% of these children have all available parents in the workforce.

-The typical annual cost of child care in New Mexico is around $10,000
+The typical annual cost of child care for an infant in New Mexico is around $13,500.

-The Child Care and Development Block Grant only reaches 27% of eligible families.
-This federal program helps low-income parents afford child care
+The Child Care and Development Block Grant only reaches 16% of eligible families.
+This federal program helps low-income parents afford child care.

 New Mexico Resources & News